CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

             MinDeltaPhiMhtJets_cleaned = abs(jet.DeltaPhi(mhtvec))
 ```

-<b>Exercise: Include the disappearing track tag in the script and add a branch which contains the number of disappearing tracks per event.</b> Apply your signal region cuts as well.
-You can then plot this new variable and calculate the fake rate.
+<b>Exercise: Add branches which contain the number of disappearing tracks per event and the number of disappearing tracks per event due to fake tracks.
+Apply your signal region cuts as well.
+Then, plot these new branches and calculate the fake rate.</b>

 There is likely a prompt background contamination in the selected events, which you can measure in the following.